A topic from the subject of Biochemistry in Chemistry.

 4. DNA Repair and Genomic Instability: DNA damage accumulates with age due to various factors, including oxidative stress and errors in DNA replication.
 Impaired DNA repair mechanisms contribute to genomic instability and an increased risk of mutations that drive aging and age-related diseases.

-6. Metabolic Changes: Aging is accompanied by changes in metabolism, including a decline in energy expenditure and a shift towards a more catabolic state.
+6. Metabolic Changes: Aging is accompanied by metabolic changes, including a decline in energy expenditure and a shift towards a more catabolic state.
 These metabolic changes influence various physiological functions and contribute to aging-related health issues.

 7. Dietary Restriction and Calorie Restriction: Dietary restriction and calorie restriction have been shown to extend lifespan in various animal models.
 These interventions impact multiple biochemical pathways, including oxidative stress, mitochondrial function, and cellular senescence, and may delay the onset of age-related diseases.